Blender (software): Development

 Since the opening of the source code, Blender has experienced significant refactoring of the initial codebase and major additions to its feature set.

 Improvements include an animation system refresh; a stack-based modifier system; an updated particle system (which can also be used to simulate hair and fur); fluid dynamics; soft-body dynamics; GLSL shaders support in the game engine; advanced UV unwrapping; a fully recoded render pipeline, allowing separate render passes and "render to texture"; node-based material editing and compositing; and projection painting.

-Part of these developments was fostered by Google's Summer of Code program, in which the Blender Foundation has participated since 2005.
+Part of this development was fostered by Google's Summer of Code program, in which the Blender Foundation has participated since 2005.

-Historically, Blender has used Phabricator to manage its development but due to the announcement in 2021 that Phabricator would be discontinued, the Blender Institute began work on migrating to another software in early 2022.
+Historically, Blender has used Phabricator to manage its development but due to the announcement in 2021 that Phabricator would be discontinued, the Blender Institute began work on migrating to another system in early 2022.
 After extensive debate on what software it should choose it was finally decided to migrate to Gitea.
 The migration from Phabricator to Gitea is currently a work in progress.

+Development on an iPad Pro version of the application began in July 2025.

 Blender 2.8

-Official planning for the next major revision of Blender after the 2.7 series began in the latter half of 2015, with potential targets including a more configurable UI (dubbed "Blender 101"), support for Physically based rendering (PBR) (dubbed EEVEE for "Extra Easy Virtual Environment Engine") to bring improved realtime 3D graphics to the viewport, allowing the use of C++11 and C99 in the codebase, moving to a newer version of OpenGL and dropping support for versions before 3.2, and a possible overhaul of the particle and constraint systems.
+Official planning for the next major revision of Blender after the 2.7 series began in the latter half of 2015, with potential targets including a more configurable UI (dubbed "Blender 101"), support for physically based rendering (PBR) (dubbed EEVEE for "Extra Easy Virtual Environment Engine") to bring improved realtime 3D graphics to the viewport, allowing the use of C++11 and C99 in the codebase, moving to a newer version of OpenGL and dropping support for versions before 3.2, and a possible overhaul of the particle and constraint systems.
 Blender Internal renderer has been removed from 2.8.
 Code Quest was a project started in April 2018 set in Amsterdam, at the Blender Institute.
 The goal of the project was to get a large development team working in one place, in order to speed up the development of Blender 2.8.
 By June 29, 2018, the Code Quest project ended, and on July 2, the alpha version was completed.
 Beta testing commenced on November 29, 2018, and was anticipated to take until July 2019.
 Blender 2.80 was released on July 30, 2019.

 Cycles X

 On April 23, 2021, the Blender Foundation announced the Cycles X project, where they improved the Cycles architecture for future development.
 Key changes included a new kernel, removal of default tiled rendering (replaced by progressive refine), removal of branched path tracing, and the removal of OpenCL support.
 Volumetric rendering was also replaced with better algorithms.
-Cycles X had only been accessible in an experimental branch until September 21, 2021, when it was merged into the master build.
+Cycles X has replaced the old Cycles render engine in Blender 3.0.
+It is known as just "Cycles", and offers a 2x - 8x performance improvement over previous versions.